AngleProtocol/angle-transmuter/README.md

 ## Development 🛠️

 This repository is built on [Foundry](https://github.com/foundry-rs/foundry).
-It also supports the [Hardhat](https://hardhat.org) development environment.

 ### Getting started